Efficient Asynchronous Byzantine Agreement without Private Setups: Backbone: Reasonably Fair Common Coin from PKI

-{\bf Constructing $\coin$ without private setup}.
-Having $\seedgen$ at hand, we are ready to present our new $\coin$ construction (formally shown in Alg. \ref{alg:coin}), which has four main logic phases: \begin{enumerate} \item {\em VRFs sharing} (Line 1-8).
+{\bf Constructing private-setup free $\coin$}.
+With $\seedgen$ at hand, we are ready to present our $\coin$ construction (formally shown in Alg. \ref{alg:coin}), which has four main steps: \begin{enumerate} \item {\em VRFs sharing} (Line 1-8).
 Each party activates a $\seedgen$ process as leader and participants in all other $\seedgen$ processes to get the seeds.
-A party $\node_i$ activates its own $\sssh$ instance as dealer to share its VRF evaluation-proof after obtaining its own VRF seed $seed_i$; once obtaining $seed_j$ besides $seed_i$, $\node_i$ also activates the corresponding $\sssh$ instance as a participant. \item {\em VRFs commitment} (Line 9-19).
+A party $\node_i$ activates its own $\sssh$ instance as dealer to share its VRF evaluation-proof after obtaining its own VRF seed $seed_i$; once obtaining $seed_j$ besides $seed_i$, $\node_i$ also activates the corresponding $\sssh$ instance as a participant.

+\item {\em Core-set selecting} (Line 9-12).
 Each party $\node_i$ records a local set $\Si$ of indices representing the completed $\sssh$ instances.
-Once the local $\Si$ of $\node_i$ contains $n-f$ indices, it takes a ``snapshot'' $\widetilde{\Si}$ of its local $\Si$ and multicasts $\widetilde{\Si}$ to all parties via $\LOCK$ messages.
-Upon receiving a $\LOCK$ message from some party $\node_j$ containing $\widetilde{\Si_j}$, $\node_i$ waits for its local $\Si$ eventually becomes a superset of $\widetilde{\Si_j}$, and returns a signature for $\widetilde{\Si_j}$ to $\node_j$.
-Thus, each party $\node_i$ can collect a proof $\Sigma$ containing $n-f$ signatures for its ``snapshot'' $\widetilde{\Si}$ and then multicast $\Sigma$ to all parties via $\COMMIT$ messages.
+Once the local $\Si$ of $\node_i$ contains $n-f$ indices, it activate $\wcs$ taking $\Si$ as input.

-\item {\em VRFs revealing} (Line 20-32).
-After receiving the first $\COMMIT$ message with a valid $\Sigma$, a party $\node_i$ can immediately start to reconstruct $\AVSS$ associated to the indices in its current local $\Si$.
-After reconstructions, it might get some valid VRF evaluation-proof, and then selects the one with maximum evaluation out of the VRF evaluation-proof pairs, and multicasts this to all parties via $\CANDIDATE$ messages. \item {\em Output amplification} (Line 33-39).
-After receiving $n-f$ $\CANDIDATE$ messages encapsulating valid VRF evaluation-proof pairs, $\node_i$ selects the largest evaluation and outputs the lowest bit. \end{enumerate}
+\item {\em VRFs revealing} (Line 13-24).
+Once $\wcs$ outputs $\hat{\Si}$, an honest party $\node_i$ starts to reconstruct $\AVSS$ associated to the indices in $\hat{\Si}$.
+After reconstructions, it might get some valid VRF evaluation-proof, and then multicasts the VRF with maximum evaluation to all parties. \item {\em Largest-VRF amplifying} (Line 25-31).
+After receiving $n-f$ $\CANDIDATE$ messages encapsulating valid VRF evaluation-proof pairs, $\node_i$ selects the index $\hat{l}$ of the largest evaluation and outputs the lowest bit of $r_{\hat{l}}$. \end{enumerate}